TimothyDJones/quotes/README.md

 ## Education
 Knowledge is a treasure, but practice is the key to it. ―Thomas Fuller

+You don't understand anything until you learn it more than one way. ―Marvin Minsky

 We teach people how to remember, we never teach them how to grow. ―Oscar Wilde

 ## Faith